 Life’s greatest joys are found in a loving family.
 This is so in spite of the many distractions and challenges of life.
-Strong family relationships require effort, but such effort can bring great happiness in this life and throughout eternity.
-Even in families where relationships are difficult or uncertain, the gospel of Jesus Christ can provide hope, comfort, and healing.
+Building strong families requires efforts.
+But such effort can bring joy in this life and through all eternity.
+Even in families where relationships are difficult, the gospel of Jesus Christ can provide hope, comfort, and healing.

 In our Heavenly Father’s plan of happiness, a husband and wife can be together forever.
 The authority to unite families forever is called the sealing power.
-It is the same power that Jesus bestowed upon His Apostles during His ministry on earth (see Matthew 16:19).
-An eternal marriage is therefore called a sealing, and children born or adopted into such eternal marriages can also be sealed to their families forever.
+It is the same power that Jesus gave to His Apostles during His ministry on earth (Matthew 16:19).
+An eternal marriage is therefore called a sealing.
+Children born or adopted into such eternal marriages can also be sealed to their families forever.

-Unlike marriages that last only “’til death do you part,” temple sealings ensure that death cannot separate loved ones.
-For marriage relationships to continue after death, those marriages must be sealed in the right place and with the right authority.
-The right place is the temple and the right authority is the priesthood of God (see Doctrine and Covenants 132:7, 15–19).
+Unlike marriages that last only “until death do you part,” temple sealings ensure that death cannot separate loved ones.
+For marriages to continue after death, they must be sealed in the right place and with the right authority.
+The right place is the temple and the right authority is the priesthood of God (Doctrine and Covenants 132:7, 15–19).

 A husband and wife who are sealed in the temple make sacred covenants with the Lord and with each other.
-These covenants assure them that their relationship will continue after this life if they remain true to their commitments.
+These covenants assure them that their relationship will continue after this life if they are true to their commitments.
 They know that nothing, not even death, can separate them.
-Those who are married should consider their union as their most cherished earthly relationship, for a spouse is the only person other than the Lord whom we have been commanded to love with all our heart (see Doctrine and Covenants 42:22).
+Those who are married should consider their union as their most cherished earthly relationship.
+After all, a spouse is the only person other than the Lord whom we are commanded to love with all our heart (Doctrine and Covenants 42:22).